mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 array1 + array2 # array([5, 7, 9])
 ```

 To do elementwise math on Python lists, you need to use something like a list comprehension with `zip` on the two lists.
 For `numpy`, it's just the normal math operators.
-And to get something like the mean of the vector, it's just so much easier to lean on `numpy` regardless of whether you're using lists or arrays.
+You can still get away with manually calculating simple aggregations like the mean on lists, but we're nearly at the point where you should just use `numpy`.

 ```python
 # Elementwise multiplication